MongoDB Tutorial: Aggregate Method Example

 { "_id" : 20, "AvgPrice" : 46, "ReorderLevel" : 25 }

-The previous example of the aggregate method can describe with the detailed information using explain() method.
+The previous example of the aggregate method can be described with the detailed information using the explain() method.

 db.products.explain().aggregate([